 Introduction to Biogas in Estonia

 Estonia has significantly shifted its energy focus towards renewable sources since joining the European Union.
-While oil shale was previously the primary energy source, the country now prioritizes renewable energy development, particularly in the transport sector.
+While oil shale was previously the primary energy source, the country now prioritises renewable energy development, particularly in the transport sector.

 Renewable Energy in the Transport Sector